 When is the next event?

-Next event may be in fall of 2013 if DEA funding is available.
+Next event may be in spring of 2014 if DEA funding is available.
 Some local pharmacies are now accepting unused medications for proper disposal.
 Ask your pharmacist how they dispose of the wastes.

 What is accepted at the event?